2003 Louisiana gubernatorial election

+Background

+Departing Governor Foster was disqualified from succeeding himself for a third term by Louisiana's constitution, so the 2003 race was perceived as wide open and saw a large number of candidates enter the campaign.

 Elections in Louisiana, with the exception of U.S. presidential elections, follow a variation of the open primary system called the jungle primary.
 Candidates of all parties are listed on one ballot; voters need not limit themselves to the candidates of one party.
 Unless one candidate takes more than 50 percent of the vote in the first round, a run-off election is then held between the top two candidates, who may be members of the same party.
 In this election, the first round of voting was held on October 4, 2003, and the runoff was held on November 15, 2003.